 - Exit fees

 That means you can take your ISA or Personal Pension to another provider without paying a hefty fee to get your money out.
-Although it’s an outdated practice, there are a few investment providers who do still charge exit fees, so they’re always worth looking out for before you sign up.
+Although it’s an outdated practice, there are a few investment providers who still charge exit fees, so they’re always worth looking out for before you sign up.
 There’s nothing like pulling your money from a poorly performing portfolio only to take out less than what you invested as a result of exit fees.
 But, that won’t happen when you invest with Nutmeg.

 The Nutmeg Stocks & Shares ISA is the ‘tax-efficient’ investment account that allows you to earn money tax-free on up to £20,000 worth of deposits each year.